-Depression makes you feel like you don’t have the energy to do what you should do.
-You might feel like you’ve become uninteresting, or at least uninterested in things that you might have enjoyed in the past.
+Depression makes you feel like you don’t have the energy to do what you need to do.
+You might feel like you’ve become uninteresting, or at least uninterested in things that you enjoyed in the past.
 Your life gets harder to deal with, and things don’t seem to bring joy like they used to.
 You want to sleep a lot, or you can’t sleep at all.
 When you get invited somewhere, you might feel tense and too tired to accept, but guilty of you don’t.
-If you don’t get invited somewhere, you may feel unloved, even though you might not have gone if you were invited.
-You can begin to feel that others see you as uncaring and this might make you retreat further into isolation.
-Problems can seem overwhelming, options can seem cloudy or far-off, and hope dissipates.
+If you don’t get invited somewhere, you may feel unloved, even though you probably wouldn’t go if invited.
+You may feel that others see you as uncaring and this makes you retreat further into isolation.
+Problems can seem overwhelming, options cloudy or far-off, and hope dissipates.

-Depression is more common than you think.
-Some suffer from depression in conjunction with life changes, and others deal with it all throughout their life.
-Depression can come with pregnancy in some cases as a result of hormonal imbalance.
-Depression is way more extreme than a feeling of sadness that results even in a very sincere and intense level, such as when a mate dies.
-Depression lasts too long, it runs too deep, it covers too many areas of life.
+Some suffer from depression in conjunction with life changes, and others deal with it throughout their lives.
+Depression can come with pregnancy as the result of hormonal imbalance.
+Depression is more than just feeling sad.

-Bipolar disorder used to be known as manic depression.
-That is because a bipolar person would be depressed sometimes, and other times that person would experience mania, becoming extremely full of energy, excited, and, for a very short period of time before things get completely out of control– possibly lots of fun.
+Bipolar disorder used to be known as manic depression because a bipolar person is depressed sometimes, and full of energy and excitement at other times.
 However, these changes in mood are confusing, uncontrollable, and extreme.
-A person who suffers from bipolar disorder seems difficult to figure out, because sometimes something seems to make that person happy, and other times he or she may seem upset or sad for no apparently good reason.
-Nearly 6 million American adults suffer from bipolar disorder.
+A person who suffers from bipolar disorder seems difficult to figure out, because sometimes something seems to make that person happy, and other times he or she may seem upset or sad for no reason.
+Nearly 6 million American adults suffer from bipolar disorder.2

-One problem with bipolar disorder is that it is often mistaken for depression.
+Bipolar disorder is often mistaken for depression.
 Treatment for depression and bipolar disorder are different.
-If you are receiving treatment for depression, look for the manic or hypo-manic symptoms of bipolar disorder, such as the following:
+If you are receiving treatment for depression, look for the manic or hypo-manic symptoms of bipolar disorder, such as the following:3

 - Seriously decreased need for sleep